Setting the Standard

 Origins of Setting the Standard?

-Every year around 3,000 homeless households across London are placed in emergency temporary accommodation (nightly paid B&B or studios) while Local Authorities work to support them into a more permanent arrangement.
+Every year around 3,000 homeless households across London are placed in emergency temporary accommodation (nightly paid B&B or studios) while Local Authorities work to support them into more permanent arrangements.

-The new ‘Setting the Standard’ inspections service has been commissioned by the London Housing Directors Group, with the support of London Councils.
+The new ‘Setting the Standard’ temporary accommodation inspections service has been commissioned by the London Housing Directors Group, with the support of London Councils.

-The project secured a £236,000 grant from The Ministry of Housing, Communities and Local Government (MHCLG) and the Greater London Authority (GLA) in 2020 to deliver on these aims.
+The project secured a total of £236,000 grant from The Ministry of Housing, Communities and Local Government (MHCLG) and the Greater London Authority (GLA) in 2020 to deliver on these aims.